ebebbington/copytube/src/copytube/README.md

 -   1. Install the chrome extension [here](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc)
 -   2. The configuration file for VSCode has already been setup (`./.vscode/*`)
+-   3. Install the PHP Debug extension for VSCode
+-   4. Start debugging

 # Information